Property Management Blog

 Security Deposit Refund in Arizona

-Under Arizona's security deposit laws, a landlord must return a security deposit to the tenant within 14 days.
-The 14-day period begins once the tenant has terminated the lease agreement, returned the keys and vacated the premise, and requested the return of the security deposit.
+Under Arizona's security deposit laws, Arizona landlords must return the security deposit to the tenant within 14 days.
+The 14-day period begins once the tenant has terminated the lease agreement, returned the keys and vacated the premises, and requested the return of the security deposit.

 Change in Property Ownership